HydraMeshnet/developer-portal/hydra.md

 ### Run Mainnet Node

-To participate in IoP's mainnet network, you can use either Docker or core-control.
+To participate in IOP's mainnet network, you can use either Docker or core-control.
 It takes only minutes to install and start a relay or forger node.

 <div class="alert alert-info">
   A full state synchronization may take hours depending on your server's performance.